Track down free San Diego County public records today using this streamlined resource.

 VitalChek charges $12.95 for shipping on top of the $17 marriage record fee.

-By Mail: Individuals can fill out the Application for Marriage Record and mail it to the address below with the $17 payment by money order or check written to the “San Diego Recorder/County Clerk.”
+By Mail: Individuals can fill out the Application for Marriage Certificate Form and mail it to the address below with the $17 payment by money order or check written to the “San Diego Recorder/County Clerk.”

 If requesting a certified copy, individuals must fit the criteria listed above, fill out the “Sworn Statement” portion of the marriage record application, and have a Notary Public complete the “Certificate of Acknowledgement” section.
 (If requesting an informational copy, these additional steps are not necessary)